 To ensure user safety and privacy, dynamic emails are subject to additional security requirements and restrictions.

-To ensure the sender of an AMP email is legitimate, emails containing AMP need to pass the following checks:
+To ensure the sender of an AMP email is legitimate, emails containing AMP are subject to the following checks:

-- Domain-based Message Authentication, Reporting and Conformance (DMARC) pass with DKIM
+In addition, it's recommended that email senders use a Domain-based Message Authentication, Reporting and Conformance (DMARC) policy

 DKIM, SPF and DMARC each appear as separate lines within the "Show Original" menu option in Gmail Web.
 See Check if your Gmail message is authenticated for more information.